placeDE/pixel/scripts/README.md

 # Place DE pixel data

-This repository tracks the current goals of the r/de place community.
+This repository tracks the current goals of the r/place Vtubers community.

 Requires pillow, which can be installed using pip: `pip install pillow`